 Haavaldsen said: “For tankers, the potential of an end to the war between Russia and Ukraine will be negative, although the picture is obviously complicated.

 “Tightening sanctions on Iran could help VLCCs but could also hurt Chinese oil demand further.
-This has been the key reason for weak tanker markets this year (lack of Chinese growth), and a ‘trade-war’ here is unlikely to help,”
+This has been the key reason for weak tanker markets this year (lack of Chinese growth), and a ‘trade war’ here is unlikely to help.”

-Golden Ocean dropped around 1% in Oslo.
+Golden Ocean shares dropped about 1% in Oslo.

 “For dry bulk, the picture might be a little more complicated, with Chinese fiscal stimulus perhaps more likely against the US threat,” Haavaldsen said.